-Reference is made to the Prospectus for a discussion of the investment objectives and principal investment strategies of the Funds.
+Reference is made to the Prospectus for a discussion of the investment objectives and principal investment strategies of the Fund.
 The discussion below supplements, and should be read in conjunction with, the Prospectus.

-The investment restrictions of each Fund specifically identified as fundamental policies may not be changed without the affirmative vote of at least a majority of the outstanding voting securities of that Fund, as defined in the Investment Company Act.
-The investment objectives and all other investment policies of the Funds may be changed by the Trustees without the approval of shareholders.
+The investment restrictions of the Fund specifically identified as fundamental policies may not be changed without the affirmative vote of at least a majority of the outstanding voting securities of the Fund, as defined in the Investment Company Act.
+The investment objectives and all other investment policies of the Fund may be changed by the Trustees without the approval of shareholders.

-The investment techniques and strategies discussed below may be used by the Funds if, in the opinion of the Adviser, the techniques or strategies may be advantageous to the Funds.
-The Funds are free to reduce or eliminate their use of any of these techniques or strategies without changing their respective fundamental policies.
-There is no assurance that any of the techniques or strategies listed below, or any of the other methods of investment available to a Fund, will result in the achievement of the Fund's objective.
-Also, there can be no assurance that the Funds will grow to, or maintain, an economically viable size, in which case management may determine to liquidate the Funds at a time that may not be opportune for shareholders.
+The investment techniques and strategies discussed below may be used by the Fund if, in the opinion of the Adviser or Sub-Adviser, the techniques or strategies may be advantageous to the Fund.
+The Fund is free to reduce or eliminate its use of any of these techniques or strategies without changing its fundamental policies.
+There is no assurance that any of the techniques or strategies listed below, or any of the other methods of investment available to the Fund, will result in the achievement of the Fund's objective.
+Also, there can be no assurance that the Fund will grow to, or maintain, an economically viable size, in which case management may determine to liquidate the Fund at a time that may not be opportune for shareholders.

-For purposes of this SAI, the word "invest" refers to the Funds directly and indirectly investing in securities or other instruments.
-Similarly, when used in this SAI, the word "investment" refers to the Funds' direct and indirect investments in securities and other instruments.
+For purposes of this SAI, the word "invest" refers to the Fund directly and indirectly investing in securities or other instruments.
+Similarly, when used in this SAI, the word "investment" refers to the Fund's direct and indirect investments in securities and other instruments.

-Additional information concerning the Funds, their respective investment policies and techniques, and the securities and financial instruments in which they may invest are set forth below, and apply to the Funds unless otherwise indicated
+Additional information concerning the Fund, its investment policies and techniques, and the securities and financial instruments in which it may invest are set forth below.